 Another factor to consider when looking at portability is the weight of EcoFlow River vs EcoFlow River Pro.
 Weighing in at 5kg EcoFlow River is the lighter of the two, but not by much.
 Although EcoFlow River Pro weighs 2.6kg more, they are both still below 10kg.
 When looking at what else is on the market, most standard portable power stations weigh over 35kgs, making EcoFlow River and River Pro two of the best portable power options out there.

 When it comes to adding an extra battery to double your capacity for River or River Pro you’ll need to consider your portability needs.
 RIVER’s extra battery attaches to the bottom and weighs just 2.5kg, so you can carry both with one hand.
 For River Pro, the extra battery is an independent unit coming in at just over 7kg.
 Whichever you go for, they both double the capacity of the base unit.

 Battery Cycle Life

-If device longevity is your priority, then River Pro offers you 800+ charging cycles before battery performance is reduced to 80% of its original capacity.
-If you opt for River, you’ll have slightly fewer charge cycles at 500+ before any impact on performance.
-So if you’re on camping trips or outdoor adventures every weekend, then River Pro would be the one for you.
-But if your outdoor trips are more sporadic, cycle life won’t be as much of a concern.
+If device longevity is the priority for you, then River Pro offers you 800+ charging cycles before battery performance is reduced to 80% of its original capacity.
+If you opt for River you’ll have slightly fewer charge cycles at 500+ before any impact on performance.
+So if you’re on camping trips or outdoor adventures every weekend then River Pro would be the one for you.
+But if your outdoor trips are more sporadic then cycle life won’t be as much of a concern.